bbhunter/xxe-generator/README.md

+**Go here to see it in action**: [https://xxe.warder.io/](https://xxe.warder.io/).

-# xxe-generator
+# Code

 The source code is uncomplicated JavaScript, HTML and CSS code.

-Usage of massive front-end frameworks would be a waste of resources here (IMO).
+In my opinion, the usage of massive front-end frameworks would be a waste of resources here.

 ## Contribute Payloads